shivanshsinghal107/rest-api-flask-and-python/README.md

 **Why is PUT called an idempotent request?**<br>
 PUT is known as an idempotent request, because even if the thing that you are doing with this request has already happened, you can still do the request again & it won't fail.<br>

-If we're using flask restful then we just have to return dictionary without needing the jsonify method i.e. flask restful automatically converts dictionary into JSON, isn't that cool.

 **What's the most popular HTTP status code?**<br>
 !(404) i.e. 200